ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 stdout
   Standard output from the RACF command execution.
 In check mode, may contain informational messages about the entity state.
-For :emphasis:`state=purge`\ , this includes technical details such as dump data set names and CLIST processing messages.
+For *state=purge*, this includes technical details such as dump data set names and CLIST processing messages.

   | **returned**: always
   | **type**: str